replicate/keepsake/web/docs/tutorial.md

 ```

 :::note
-Similar to how Git works, all this data is in your working directory, so you'll only see experiments from the model you're working on.
+Similar to how Git works, all this data is in your working directory.
+Replicate only lists experiments in the current working directory, so you'll only see experiments from the model you're working on.

-If you want to poke around, the data is inside `.replicate/`.
+If you want to poke around at the internal data, it is inside `.replicate/`.
+It's not something you'd do day to day, but there's no magic going on – everything's right there as files and plain JSON.
 :::

 As a reminder, this is a list of **experiments** which represents runs of the `train.py` script.
 Within experiments are **commits**, which are created every time you call `experiment.commit()` in your training script.
 The commit is the thing which actually contains the code and weights.